stellar-deprecated/docs/learn/get-started/create-account.md

 <a class="button button--next" href="transactions.html">Next</a>

+[^1]: A private key is still used to encrpyt data and sign transactions.
+When you create a `KeyPair` object using a seed, the private key immediately generated and stored internally.

-[^1]: Other features of Stellar, like [trust lines](../concepts/assets.md#trustlines), require higher minimum balances.
+[^2]: Other features of Stellar, like [trust lines](../concepts/assets.md#trustlines), require higher minimum balances.

-[^2]: CoinMarketCap maintains [a list of exchanges that sell lumens at: http://coinmarketcap.com/currencies/stellar/#markets
+[^3]: CoinMarketCap maintains [a list of exchanges that sell lumens at: http://coinmarketcap.com/currencies/stellar/#markets